 3. Secret ballots

 Most questions in the Senate are determined in public, as befits a representative democratic body.
 However, the standing orders provide for secret ballots to elect the President, Deputy President and members of committees where the number of candidates exceeds the number of positions available.
-See Chapter 11 of Odgers’ Australian Senate Practice, 13th edition for further details.
+See chapter 11 of Odgers’ Australian Senate Practice for further details.

 4. The effect of equally divided votes